 This affects the inner tendon in the elbow and is commonly called “golfer’s elbow” and “little leaguer’s elbow.”
-The repetitive throwing motion used in baseball or the downward swing of a golf club.
+The repetitive throwing motion used in baseball or the downward swing of a golf club is a common cause.

-Medial epicondylitis can also be caused by the repetitive motion of hands, such as swinging a hammer every day at work.
+Medial epicondylitis can also be the result of repetitive hand motion, such as swinging a hammer every day at work.
 This disorder can cause pain along the inside of the elbow.
-The pain is especially noticed with wrist movements.
-This condition usually improves with rest and conservative treatment methods, such as icing and over the counter anti-inflammatory drugs (ibuprofen).
+Wrist movements can especially trigger pain.
+This condition usually improves with rest and conventional treatment methods, such as icing or over-the-counter, anti-inflammatory drugs (ex. ibuprofen).

 Another name for lateral epicondylitis is “tennis elbow.”
 It affects the tendon on the outside of the elbow.
 Playing racquet sports or working in certain professions that use the same sort of motion can cause this condition.
 Professionals who commonly experience lateral epicondylitis include:

-Symptoms include pain or burning along the outside of the elbow and problems with gripping.
-These symptoms usually improve with rest, physical therapy, or use of a brace.
+Symptoms such as pain or burning occur along the outside of the elbow.
+You also may experience problems with gripping.
+These symptoms usually improve with rest, physical therapy, or the use of a brace (tennis elbow strap).

-Oldecranon bursitis is also called “student’s elbow,” “miner’s elbow,” and “draftman’s elbow.”
-Bursitis affects bursae, which are small sacs of fluid that help protect and lubricate the joints.
-Olecranon bursitis affects the bursa protecting the pointy bone of the elbow.
-It may be caused by a blow to the elbow, leaning on the elbow for a prolonged period of time, infection, or by other medical conditions like arthritis.
+Common names for olecranon bursitis are “student’s elbow,” “miner’s elbow,” and “draftman’s elbow.”
+Bursitis affects bursae, small sacs of fluid that help protect and lubricate the joints.
+Olecranon bursitis affects the bursae protecting the pointy bone of the elbow.
+It may be caused by a blow to the elbow, leaning on the elbow for a prolonged period of time, infection, or medical conditions like arthritis.